Member of the WIDA Consortium since 2004.

 - LEAs may order a paper-based ACCESS for ELLs test on a student-by-student basis during the ordering process.
 The decision must be based on the student’s individual needs.

-- LEAs facing insurmountable challenges to online testing (e.g., lack of technology infrastructure) should notify NH DOE by contacting Wendy Perron as soon as possible.
+- LEAs facing insurmountable challenges to implementation of online testing (e.g., lack of technology infrastructure) should notify NHDOE by contacting Wendy Perron by January 1, 2022.

 - Schoolwide administration of the paper test for any reason MUST be approved by the state prior to ordering tests.